 Take the newest install_xxyyzz.tar file (currently install130614.tar) and transfer that to directory /home in the MOXA box.
 This can best be done with ftp.

-Connect to the MOXA using PuTTY or similar program (see section 3)
+Connect to the MOXA using PuTTY or similar program (see section 3).

-enter into the /home directory with “cd /home”
+Enter into the /home directory with “cd /home”.

-Unpack the tar file with “tar –xvf install_xxyyzz.tar
+Unpack the tar file with “tar –xvf installxxyyzz.tar.

 A directory called install will be created.
-“Enter into that directory with “cd install”
+“Enter into that directory with “cd install”.

 Start the installation by entering “./runme.bat”.
 This will start the script that’s makes all the installation.
 After it has finished enter “reboot” to reboot the MOXA computer.

 The IP address of the MOXA will now be different.
 It will be set to the NOVAC default.
-This means that the MOXA will not be accessible at 10.0.0.90 on LAN2 (see section 3.2 for details.
+This means that the MOXA will now be accessible at 10.0.0.90 on LAN2 (see section 3.2 for details.

 When starting up the kongo program will start executing with a test cfg.txt file configured for using 2 motors.
 Turn on log-printing by entering “showlog”.